josepot/react-redux-internal-state/README.md

 // This connect function works like the react-redux connect function with the
 // only differences being that:
-// in the 'stateToProps' function the state parameter will have 2 entries:
+// in the ‘stateToProps’ function the state parameter will have 2 entries:
 // `instance`: with the state of your component
-// `children`: with the "internal state" of any other children that it's
+// `children`: with the “internal state” of any other children that it’s
 // rendered inside this component that are also using this library.
 Most of the
-// times you won't need this.
+// times you won’t need this.
 export default connect(
   state => ({ selectedTab: state.instance }),
   actionCreators
 )(
-  // The "dumb" component
+  // The “dumb” component
   tabs,

   // The name of the entry that will be generated under the
-  // "componentsTransientData" entry of your store.
+  // “componentsTransientData” entry of your store.
 The state of the different
-  // Instances of 'tabs' will be placed there.
+  // Instances of ‘tabs’ will be placed there.
   'stateOfMyTabs',

   // The reducer that defines the transient/internal state of this component reducer,

-  // A optinal function to initialize the state of the component when it gets
+  // A optional function to initialize the state of the component when it gets
   // rendered.
-If this parater is not used, the state of the component will
+If this parameter is not used, the state of the component will
   // be the default state of the reducer.
   (externalProps => externalProps.initialState)
 );